Training to Failure

 Takes 4 minutes

-In this episode of the Muscle PhD Live Academy we will discuss how to properly set up and implement blood flow restriction training
+In this episode of the Muscle PhD Live Academy we will discuss metabolic training.
+Learn how to effectively maximize muscle gain and fat loss

-In this episode of the Muscle PhD Live Academy we will discuss psychological satiety and how to control your appetite more effectively
+In this episode of the Muscle PhD Live Academy we will discuss the effects of artificial sweeteners.
+Are they good or bad for you?

 Our sophisticated macro calculator utilizes numerous body metrics and lifestyle habits to provide you with a full-calorie and macro breakdown to help you achieve your dream physique.